open-telemetry/opentelemetry-configuration/schema-docs.md

   "type": "object",
   "properties": {
     "composite": {
-      "type": "array",
+      "description": "Configure the propagators in the composite text map propagator.
+Entries from .composite_list are appended to the list here with duplicates filtered out.\n Built-in propagator keys include: tracecontext, baggage, b3, b3multi, jaeger, ottrace.
+Known third party keys include: xray.\n If the resolved list of propagators (from .composite and .composite_list) is empty, a noop propagator is used.", "type": "array",
       "items": {
         "$ref": "#/$defs/TextMapPropagator"
       }
     },
     "composite_list": {
-      "type": [
+      "description": "Configure the propagators in the composite text map propagator.
+Entries are appended to .composite with duplicates filtered out.\n The value is a comma separated list of propagator identifiers matching the format of OTEL_PROPAGATORS.
+See https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/configuration/sdk-environment-variables.md#general-sdk-configuration for details.\n Built-in propagator identifiers include: tracecontext, baggage, b3, b3multi, jaeger, ottrace.
+Known third party identifiers include: xray.\n If the resolved list of propagators (from .composite and .composite_list) is empty, a noop propagator is used.", "type": [
         "string",
         "null"